 Target group

-The programme targets students from diverse disciplines, as well as professionals and researchers, who are eager to deepen their understanding of energy transitions from a multidisciplinary perspective.
+The programme targets students from diverse disciplines, as well as professionals and researchers, who are eager to deepen their understanding of energy transitioning from a multidisciplinary perspective.
 Candidates from various academic disciplines are encouraged to apply, such as but not limited to social sciences, environmental sciences, economics, policy, law, and engineering.
 A strong interest in sustainability and a multidisciplinary approach are essential.

 Prerequisites